UnityOfFairfax/selenium-wiki/WebDriverJs.md

 driver.findElement(By.name('q')).sendKeys('webdriver');
 ```

 JavaScript has evolved in many ways since WebDriverJS was originally created.
 Not only did the community standardize the behavior and API for promises, but promises were added to the language itself.
 The next version of JavaScript, ES2017, adds support for [async functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function), greatly simplyfing the process of writing and maintaining asynchronous code.
 At this point, the benefits of the promise manager no longer outweigh its costs, so it will [soon be deprecated](https://github.com/SeleniumHQ/selenium/issues/2969) and removed from WebDriverJS.

-The remainder of this guide will explain how users can migrate off the promise manager and effectively use the async constructs available today.
+The remainder of this guide will explain how users can migrate off the promise manager and effectively use the `async` constructs available today.

-## Moving to async/await
+## Moving to `async`/`await`

 ### Step 1: Disabling the Promise Manager

-As outlined in [issue 2969](https://github.com/SeleniumHQ/selenium/issues/2969), WebDriverJS' promise manager will be deprecated and disabled by default with the first [Node LTS](https://github.com/nodejs/LTS#lts-schedule) release that includes native support for async functions.
+As outlined in [Issue 2969](https://github.com/SeleniumHQ/selenium/issues/2969), WebDriverJS' promise manager will be deprecated and disabled by default with the first [Node LTS](https://github.com/nodejs/LTS#lts-schedule) release that includes native support for async functions.
 This feature is currently available in Node 7.x, hidden behind the `--harmony_async_await` flag.

 Instead of waiting for the LTS, you can disable the promise manager today either by setting an environment variable, `SELENIUM_PROMISE_MANAGER=0`, or through the promise module's API ([`promise.USE_PROMISE_MANAGER = false`](http://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/lib/promise.html#USE_PROMISE_MANAGER)).